Contract recommendations to safeguard all parties.

 Click here to download a PDF version of the Principles and Standards.

-This tool was developed to help intended parents advocate for an arrangement that will better safeguard the health and rights of all parties involved.
-Intended parents are encouraged to find agencies, brokers, clinics, and/or lawyers who work in contexts in which they can ensure that surrogacy arrangements follow the principles and meet the standards listed in this document.
+If you decide to enter into an international arrangement as an IP, we encourage you to find agencies, brokers, clinics, and/or lawyers who can ensure that surrogacy arrangements follow the principles and meet the standards listed in this document.

-Because intended parents and surrogates in international arrangements live in different locations, intended parents usually have no way of knowing whether the agreements they’ve made are being implemented.
-The best way to ensure that the agreements are followed is to communicate with the surrogate, a practice that is often restricted.
-Anecdotal reports show that physicians, clinics, and agencies often agree to contact when pressed by intended parents.
-Intended parents can be important agents of change in bringing improved practices to assisted reproduction.
+Because IPs and surrogates in international arrangements live in different locations, it’s likely to be difficult to know whether the agreements you’ve made are being implemented.
+The best way to ensure that the agreements are followed is to communicate with the surrogate.
+While direct contacts are often discouraged, anecdotal reports show that physicians, clinics, and agencies often agree to contact when pressed.
+IPs can be important agents of change in bringing improved practices to assisted reproduction.

 1. International surrogacy arrangements must be approached from an equity perspective; this requires acknowledging and addressing differences in power and privilege between intended parents* and surrogates.
 Both surrogates and intended parents must have the opportunity to shape the terms of the arrangement and the contract.

 2. Surrogates must maintain all rights to self-determination and decision-making over themselves and their pregnancies.

 3. Surrogates must be assured conditions that do not compromise their physical, mental, social, or emotional well-being during their pregnancies and post-partum period.

 4. Intended parents should not enter into surrogacy agreements in countries where surrogacy is prohibited; doing so may lead to uncertainty regarding the citizenship and legal parentage of the future child and the possibility that surrogates would be held criminally accountable.